Moving walkway: History

 The first moving walkway in an airport was installed in 1958 at Love Field in Dallas, Texas.
 On January 1, 1960, Tina Marie Brandon, age 2, was killed on the moving sidewalk.

-Moving walkways generally move at a slower speed than a natural walking pace, and even when people continue walking after they step on a moving walkway they tend to slow their pace to compensate, thus moving walkways only minimally improve travel times and overall transport capacity.
+Moving walkways generally move at a slower speed than a natural walking pace, and when people step onto one, they tend to slow their pace to compensate; thus moving walkways only minimally improve travel times and overall transport capacity.

 Designs

 Moving walkways are built in one of two basic styles: